Position

 Qualifications

-• State licensure or certification as required by the state of employment.
+• State licensure or certification if required.

 Is becoming a Vascular Sonographer a good career path?